-The Company treats the equity investment in the consolidated financial statements under the equity method.
-Under the equity method, the investment is initially recorded at cost, adjusted for any excess of the Company's share of the incorporated-date fair values of the investee's identifiable net assets over the cost of the investment (if any).
-Thereafter, the investment is adjusted for the post incorporation change in the Company's share of the investee's net assets and any impairment loss relating to the investment.
+In accordance with ASC 810, the Company determined that Lab Services MSO does not qualify as a Variable Interest Entity, nor does it have a controlling financial interest over the legal entity.
+However, the Company determined that it does have significant influence as a result of its board representation.
+Therefore, the Company treats the equity investment in the consolidated financial statements under the equity method.
+Under the equity method, the investment is initially recorded at cost, adjusted for any excess of the Company's share of the purchased-date fair values of the investee's identifiable net assets over the cost of the investment (if any).
+At February 9, 2023 (date of investment), the excess of the Company's share of the fair values of the investee's identifiable net assets over the cost of the investment was approximately \$19,460,000 which was attributable to intangible assets and goodwill.
+Thereafter, the investment is adjusted for the post purchase change in the Company's share of the investee's net assets and any impairment loss relating to the investment.